bevacqua/workshopper-wat/readme.md

 ## `options.wait`

 By default we listen for a port to handle requests.
 Wait will timeout after the `waitTTL`.
+Supply your own wait if needed.

 ## `options.waitTTL`